 - New York State learning standards CDOS Career Development Occupational Standards (CDOS)

 - Academic Standards

-- Industry Standards such as Common Career Technical Standards (CCTC)
+- Career Cluster Framework such as Common Career Technical Standards (CCTC)

 Work-Based Learning (WBL) allows students to build a bridge from adolescent roles in the classroom to adult roles in professional settings.
 WBL activities include exposure to a range of occupations and career options, and classroom or community activities that incorporate employers as speakers, advisors, instructors or career mentors.
 Students learn by observing and/or actually doing real work.
 Learning in the workplace or from industry professionals supports academic learning and promotes the development of broad transferable skills.

 INTERESTED IN LEARNING MORE?